Depression

 Emotional Exhaustion in Women: Early Signs of Depression You Shouldn’t Ignore

 Emotional exhaustion in women often develops gradually.
 What begins as everyday stress from work, caregiving responsibilities, and personal expectations can slowly turn into persistent mental and emotional fatigue.
-When this exhaustion continues for long periods without adequate rest or support, it can increase the risk of depression.

 According to the World Health Organization (WHO), depression affects more than 280 million people globally, and women are almost twice as likely as men to experience depression.
 Data from the National Institute of Mental Health (NIMH) also shows that women report higher rates of major depressive episodes compared to men.
-These numbers highlight the importance of paying clos attention to women’s mental well-being.

 When Emotional Exhaustion Becomes a Warning Sign